 “I guess all we can really do is just pray.”
-No sooner had the words slipped from my mouth when my new friend, Theresa, stopped me.
+No sooner had the words slipped from my mouth than my new friend stopped me.
 “Excuse me, I’m sorry, I have to get on my bandwagon for a moment,” she said.
 Then she proceeded to talk about how the mindset of “just pray” is a statement of how powerlessly we approach prayer.
 “I don’t mean to rebuke you,” she said somewhat apologetically, “I just feel really strongly about that.”

 Ouch.
 I knew Theresa was right, but then, she was so right that I scarcely felt the sting of her rebuke.
 All I could feel was overwhelmed by the truth of her “just pray” bandwagon.
-To be sure, the word “just” originally had something to do with a sense of righteousness, morality or fairness.
-“Just” connotated upholding or being something good.
+To be sure, the word “just” originally had something to do with a sense of righteousness, morality or fairness; “just” was something good.

-Rarely these days do we use the word “just” in that sense, though.
+However, rarely these days do we use the word “just” in that sense.
 Now the meaning has more to do with a sense of getting by – like: “we had just enough gas to get to the station,” “I’m just looking,” or “Just give me a minute.”
 As one dictionary put it, “just” means “not better, worse or more important than what you are mentioning.”
 That’s not a big deal when you are just talking about ordinary things.
 But, when such is applied to prayer, oh my.

 Of course, meanings change, and what is true of an expression today may not be true in years to come.
 However, for now, the word “just” currently conveys really nothing in particular.
 So, it’s like a verbal shrug of the shoulders, a dismissive wave of the hands, a disrespectful roll of the eyes.
 Given that, to say “just pray” is kind of like minimizing the power of Heaven’s Throne.